island-is/regulations/README.md

 - `GET /api/v1/regulations/all/current`
   `GET /api/v1/regulations/all/current/full`
+  Returns all current regulations ordered by publisheddate
+  - full also returns text field for generic search

-  `GET /api/v1/regulations/all/current/extra`
+  `GET /api/v1/regulations/all/extra`
   Returns all regulations ordered by publisheddate
-  - full also returns text field for generic search
-  - extra also returns text, law chapters and ministry for advanced search
+  - including text, law chapters and ministry for advanced search

 ## Regulation